gruntwork-io/terragrunt/docs/_docs/04_reference/log-formatting.md

 * `%n` - Newline.

 Any other text is considered plain text.
 The parser always tries to find the longest name.
-For example, tofu command `apply -auto-approve` with format `%tf-command-args` will be replaced with `apply -auto-approve`, but not `apply-args`.
-If you need to replace it with `apply-args`, use empty brackets `%tf-command()-args`.
-More examples: `%tf-path` will be replaced with `tofu`, `%t()-path` will be replaced with `   -path`.
+For example, tofu command "apply -auto-approve" with format "%tf-command-args" will be replaced with "apply -auto-approve", but not "apply-args".
+If you need to replace it with "apply-args", use empty brackets "%tf-command()-args".
+More examples: "%tf-path" will be replaced with "tofu", `%t()-path` will be replaced with "   -path".

 e.g.